Code-For-Community-Organization/SMHS-School-App/README.md

 ## ❓ Why

+### Mission Statement
+The SMHS app project's mission is to inspire the next generation of student coders and dreamers.
+SMHS app leads the way as a student created app by providing an enhanced experience to thousands of Santa Margarita Catholic High School students, teachers, and parents.

+### About the app
-The reasons for building this project, SMHS Schedule, are private and public.
-On a private level, the creator is a SMHS student and need to see the class schedule several times a day.
-The official SMHS app is poorly built and while acheiving the function of class schedules, left plenty of room for improvements.
-And since Jevon had some knowledge of Swift and iOS development, he decided to make a better app for himself.
+My original motivation was that me as a SMCHS student needed to see the class schedule several times a day.
+With the official SMHS app as my only option, I quickly noticed issues and nuances where the app left plenty of room for improvements.
+With my skills of Swift and iOS development, I decided to make a better app from scratch.

-But at the same time, SMHS Schedule has a purpose on the public level.
 For the 1600 students attending SMHS, this app will greatly enhance students' school experience by providing a one-stop app that offers a variety of features.

-When compared to the official SMHS app, SMHS Schedule is designed and built better to specifically solve the issues that the official app failed on.
-The creator wanted to use his software skills to produce something meaningful for his school and his fellow students.
+When compared to the official SMHS app, SMHS Schedule is designed and built to specifically tackle areas that the official app lacked.
+For example, the official app had the problem of slow loading.
+Viewing the schedule would required multiple taps to reveal deeply nested navigation menu, and each menu took several seconds of loading.
+This resulted in a problematic user experience.
+In my SMHS app, all the schedule information is cached locally to device.
+Users can easily view schedule that instantly load and is easily accessible on the home screen.

 ## 💪 Contribute